aws/amazon-documentdb-odbc-driver/docs/dev/build_linux.md

 ### Output Location on Linux

-Compiling on Linux will output the tests to **bin** and the driver to **lib**.
-There are also some additional test infrastructure files which output to the **lib** directory.
+Compiling on Linux will output the tests to **build/odbc/bin** and the driver to **build/odbc/lib**.
+There are also some additional test infrastructure files which output to the **build/odbc/lib** directory.
 Both 32-bit and 64-bit builds output here.

 ### Packaging